jordanmchavez/kdm-tts/Backlog.md

+* roadmap
+* fix sur tok loc
+* onobjectdestroyed for survivor sheets in player: manually unlink and spit message
+* pack should work for unlinked sheets
+* consolidate SurvivorBox.ALLOWED_CARD_TYPES
+* fixed display order on pop for fa/disorder/etc
+* location tostring
+* remember figurine
+* new survivor bonues
+* next turn should auto-move the monster controller spawn check if survivor box exists, if so highlight else create box and pack cards
+delete: check if on player board or survivor box exists

+* if user changes a survivor field to a hidden filter, then should we refresh the page?
+* Figure out survivor box and add instructions
+* Set population row tile to be correct length

+* confirmation box should be per-player
+* fix survivla/marker placement
+* icon for retired
+* spacing for reroll checkboxes
+* all ui should use the same "object" instead of separate elem and object
+* reroll token
+* shield mastery should apply to everyone
+* constellations sheet color
+* spawning rulebooks through nav board shouldn't re-center
+* fix "clear skip next hunt" button
+* fix silhouettes
+* replace all events with constants
+* tutorial tips
+    pack survivor: not deleted

+unlock

+UIs
+setup
+hunt
+showdown
+timeline
+battle
+search

+Boards
+deck
+settlement
+player
+survivor
+rules nav
+terrain
+deck
+monster
+population

+fix silhouettes
+* warm virus can't be added to timeline move new survivor to far-right add filegree fix height to support 20 survivors
+* lock rulebook after spawning
+* fix "x" bg in search bar
 * cap luck to 10
 * fix broken token stacks
-refactor upper/lower stats into a single function should we show modified stats on pop? all boxcast/cleans should not use interactable, but rather namedobject's special list remove space between survivor ui player panels (just use one big panel)
+refactor upper/lower stats into a single function should we show modified stats on pop? all boxcast/cleans should not use interactable, but rather namedobject's special list remove space between survivor ui player panels (just use one big panel) bigger "milestone" checkboxes

 * fix black card backs
 * binge eating hagve